Skip to content

 British Shorthair cat breed information and advice

 The British Shorthair is the most popular pedigree cat breed in the UK.
 They’re home-loving, affectionate and very laid back.
-They make excellent family pets and are also ideal for both busy and less active households.
-These chunky cats are happy to lead a lazy life indoors.
+Despite their independent streak, they’re incredibly warm-hearted and loyal to their owners.
+These chunky cats are happy to lead a lazy life indoors, making them excellent family pets for both busy and less active households.

 British Shorthair facts